 These properties define the parameters sent to the WebFOCUS Narrative Charts Server to be used in generating the narrative text.
+The default value is "json".

 "inputChart":

 These properties define aspects of the data being sent to the WebFOCUS Narrative Chart Server.